What is diarrhea?

-- Short-term (acute).
-Diarrhea that lasts 1 or 2 days and goes away.
-This may be caused by having food or
+Short-term (acute).
+This type lasts 1 or 2 days and then goes away.
+It may be caused by food or water

-water that was made unsafe by a bacterial infection.
-Or it may happen if you get sick
+that was made unsafe by bacteria.
+Or it may happen if you get sick from a virus or

-- Long-term (chronic).
-Diarrhea that lasts several weeks.
-This may be caused by another health problem such
+Long-term (chronic).
+This type lasts several weeks.
+It may be caused by another health problem such as

-as irritable bowel syndrome.
-It can also be caused by an intestinal disease such as
+irritable bowel syndrome.
+It can also be caused by an intestinal disease such as Crohn’s

-Crohn’s disease or celiac disease.
-Some infections such as parasites can cause chronic
+disease or celiac disease.
+Some infections, such as parasites, can cause chronic diarrhea.

 What causes diarrhea?